stellar/slingshot/zkvm/docs/utreexo.md

 3. Compute intermediate hashes using the proof’s neighbors until meeting a hash present in the catchup map.
 4. If reached the end of the proof, but no matching hash is found in the map, fail.
 5. Let `k` be the level of the remembered node (`k` can be zero, if the item’s leaf node was remembered).
-6. Erase all but first `k` bits of the item’s position in the proof, and increase it by the offset in stored in the catchup map with the matching hash.
+6. Erase all but first `k` bits of the item’s position in the proof.
+7. Add to the updated position an offset stored in the catchup map with the matching hash.
-7. Erase all the neighbors in the proof past the `k` hashes.
+8. Erase all the neighbors in the proof past the `k` hashes.
-8. Walk the new forest from the catch up node to the root, appending all the neighbors to the proof.
+9. Walk the new forest from the catch up node to the root, appending all the neighbors to the proof.
-9. Return the updated proof.
+10. Return the updated proof.